mertensu/foreteller/README.md

 # Table Encoder

 A PyTorch implementation of an in-context tabular transformer encoder that combines efficient 2D attention mechanisms with latent processing for scalable pretraining of tabular foundation models.
-The architecture is basically a re-implementation of the ConTextTab model as described in  (https://www.arxiv.org/pdf/2506.10707) which itself if a modified version of the TabPFN model (see https://www.nature.com/articles/s41586-024-08328-6).
+The architecture is basically a re-implementation of **ConTextTab**  as described in (https://www.arxiv.org/pdf/2506.10707) which itself is a modified version of the **TabPFN** model (see https://www.nature.com/articles/s41586-024-08328-6).

 ## 🏗️ Architecture Overview